Aryand43/Aryand43/README.md

 **Software Engineer | AI & Quantitative Systems**

-Skilled in Java, Python, C++, and Machine Learning.
+Skilled in Java, Julia, Python, C++, and Machine Learning.
 I build performance-critical systems at the intersection of AI, finance, and infrastructure.

 ## Active Work